mumbleskates/bilrost/README.md

 value of that varint is in two parts: the value divided by 4 is the *tag-delta*, and the remainder of that division determines the value's *wire-type*.
-The tag-delta encodes the non-negative difference between the tag of the previously-encoded field (or zero, if it is the first field) and the field the key is part of.
+The tag-delta encodes the non-negative difference between the tag of the previously-encoded field (or zero, if it is the first field) and the tag of the field the key is part of.
 Wire-types map to the remainder, and determine the form and representation of the field value as follows:

 **0: varint** - the value is an opaque number, encoded as a single varint.